skyvers/skyve-dev-guide/_pages/appendix.md

 To keep an existing database once this change has been made, export the schema from MySQL workbench, use text edit change latin1 to utf8, then drop your schema and import the edited one.

-If you don't need to keep existing data, then after the my.cnf changes above, drop your schema, create a new one, then use Skyve bootstrap (in the json settings file) to log in and let Skyve create the new schema for you.
+If you don't need to keep existing data, then after the my.cnf changes above, drop your schema, create a new one, then use Skyve bootstrap (in the json settings file) to sign in and let Skyve create the new schema for you.

 ##### Other datasource options